percevalw/nlstruct/README.md

         bert_name=bert_name, # transformer name
-        sentence_split_regex=r"((?:\s*\n)+\s*|(?:(?<=[a-z0-9)]\.)\s+))(?=[A-Z-])", # regex to use to split sentences (must not contain consuming patterns) sentence_balance_chars=('()',), # try to avoid splitting between parentheses sentence_entity_overlap="raise", # raise when an entity spans more than one sentence word_regex='[\\w\']+|[!"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~]', # regex to use to extract words (will be aligned with bert tokens), leave to None to use wordpieces as is substitutions=( # Apply these regex substitutions on sentences before tokenizing (r"(?<=[{}\\])(?![ ])".format(string.punctuation), r" "), # insert a space before punctuations
+        sentence_split_regex=r"((?:\s*\n)+\s*|(?:(?<=[a-z0-9)]\.)\s+))(?=[A-Z-])", # regex to use to split sentences (must not contain consuming patterns) sentence_balance_chars=('()',), # try to avoid splitting between parentheses sentence_entity_overlap="raise", # raise when an entity spans more than one sentence, or use "split" to split entities in 2 when this happens word_regex='[\\w\']+|[!"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~]', # regex to use to extract words (will be aligned with bert tokens), leave to None to use wordpieces as is substitutions=( # Apply these regex substitutions on sentences before tokenizing (r"(?<=[{}\\])(?![ ])".format(string.punctuation), r" "), # insert a space before punctuations